 Rin had finished gathering a small pack of things.
-It included some food, an extra kimono, and a blanket.
-Sesshomaru continued out the doorway and Rin followed, placing her pack on Ah-Un.
+From what he could tell, it included some food, an extra kimono, and a blanket.
+He continued out the doorway and Rin followed obediently while moving to place her pack on Ah-Un.
 Kaede waved from her doorway, but did not follow the group any farther than that.
 She was helpless to keep Rin.
 There was nothing she could do.

 Rin waved wildly to Kaede, her facial expression showed her incredible amount of joy.
 "Say goodbye to the others for me, Kaede.
 Thank you for everything!
 I'll return someday to visit you all again soon!"

 Kaede just faked a smile and waved back.
+Sesshomaru could just barely make out the whisper that escaped the old woman's lips.
 "That poor girl has no idea what she's getting into.
 He better keep her safe."

 *Not much changed in this chapter.
 I just spruced up the writing a bit and took some things out that sounded awkward.
 I also gave Rin a bit more of a personality instead of just being the loyal obedient follower.
 Thanks for reading!*